 Preheat the oven to 190C/170C fan/gas 5.
 Line three baking sheets with parchment paper.
 In a small bowl combine the flour, baking soda, and half of the salt and set aside.
 In a stand mixer or using electric hand mixers cream the butter and sugars together until combined, about 1-2 mins.
 Add the egg and vanilla and mix well.

 Fold in flour mixture and most of the chocolate (leaving a few chunks to press into the tops if you’re not adding many extras) and mix batter until just combined.
-Use an ice cream scoop or spoons to form 14 balls.
-Place on a baking sheet (adding any additional toppings now) well spaced apart as they will spread and bake for 6 minutes then rotate the trays and bake for 6-9 mins more, depending how cooked you liked your cookies.
+Use an ice cream scoop or spoons to form 16 balls.
+Place on a couple of lined baking sheets, well spaced apart as they will spread and bake for 6 minutes then rotate the trays and bake for 6-9 mins more, depending how cooked you liked your cookies.

-Remove baking trays from the oven and bang lightly on counter to create the lovely lines and leave for 3 minutes to set the cookies, sprinkle with the rest of the sea salt.
+Remove baking trays from the oven and bang lightly on counter to create the lovely lines and press in any extra chocolates or sweeties at this point, then leave for 5 minutes to set the cookies, sprinkle with the rest of the sea salt.
 Gently use a fish slice to lift the cookies on to wire racks until completely cool.